leanix/leanix-k8s-connector/README.md

 - New flag `enableCustomStorage` is introduced.
 This flags allows to disable the option to upload LDIF to custom storage backend.
 Disabling the flag will not affect the functionality of the connector.
 - The default value is `false`.
 The new flag needs to be added with `true` value for same behaviour even after k8s connector upgrade to 5.0.0.
 `--set args.enableCustomStorage=true`
+- `args.storageBackend` default is changed to `none`.
+Rename according to your configuration.
+Previously default value was `file`. e.g `--set args.enableCustomStorage=true`

 ### 3.0.0 to 4.0.0
 - Converted to a self-start connector of Integration Hub.
 Data source must be configured in the workspace before setting up the connector.